pnieves2019/MAELAS/README.md

   -f VASP_FOLD    Folder where you will run VASP calculations (default:
                   /scratch)

-  -m MPI          Command for mpi run of VASP (default: mpiexec.hydra)
+  -mp MPI          Command for mpi run of VASP (default: mpiexec.hydra)

   -a P_ID         Project id for running jobs in HPC facilities (default:
                   OPEN-X-X)